Cinderella (2015 American film): Cast

 The film also features Ben Chaplin and Hayley Atwell as Ella's biological parents.
 Additionally, Rob Brydon plays Master Phineus, the royal painter.
 Jana Pérez portrays Princess Chelina of Zaragoza, Kit's unwanted suitor, whom the Grand Duke wants him to marry.
 Alex Macqueen appears as the Royal Crier.
 Tom Edden and Gareth Mason play Lizard Footman and Goose Coachman, the human forms of Ella's animal friends.
 Paul Hunter portrays John, a farmer who works for Ella's family.
 Joshua McGuire appears as the Palace Official.
+Josh O'Connor appears as the Ballroom Palace Guard.

 Production

 Development

 Mark Romanek was attached to direct the film from August 2011 to January 2013.

 Walt Disney Pictures began developing a live-action reimagining of Charles Perrault's fairy tale Cinderella in May 2010, following the box-office success of Tim Burton's Alice in Wonderland (2010).
 The studio made a seven-figure pitch deal with Aline Brosh McKenna and Simon Kinberg, who were set as screenwriter and producer, respectively.
-According to Sean Bailey, studio chairman Alan F. Horn wanted to make the film a "definitive Cinderella for generations to come," and told him that if he needed to "spend a little more, spend it, to make sure it's one for the time capsule."
+According to Sean Bailey, studio chairman Alan F. Horn wanted to make the film a "definitive Cinderella for generations to come", and told him that if he needed to "spend a little more, spend it, to make sure it's one for the time capsule".

 McKenna's initial drafts suggested a "swashbuckling" take on the story, with the prince being groomed for a politically arranged marriage until he meets Cinderella, recast as a knight, whom McKenna described as "somebody who's learning to go after what she wants.
 Basically, she gets separated from the prince and has to find her way back to him, but it's more complicated than that.
-She's very active and independent."
+She's very active and independent".
 However, the idea was discarded, since the studio needed a more "recognizable" approach to the story.

 In August 2011, Mark Romanek was hired to direct the film, with Chris Weitz brought on to revise McKenna's script in February 2012.
-Romanek supervised the project for fifteen months, envisioning a film that would be like "Barry Lyndon but with magic."
+Romanek supervised the project for fifteen months, envisioning a film that would be like "Barry Lyndon but with magic".
 In January 2013, it was reported that Romanek left the project due to creative differences with Disney, as his vision of the film was darker than the studio wanted.
 However, he would later clarify that he did not leave the project willingly, but was fired when an executive change occurred at Disney.
 Later that month, Kenneth Branagh was announced to take over as director, and by April 2013, Allison Shearmur and David Barron were hired as producers.